Gmatieso/phase-3-building-sinatra-applications/README.md

     Rakefile:
     Code for common tasks that we can easily run from the command line, like rake console.

+## MVC

+    Models: responsible for working with the database
+    Views: responsible for what the user sees on the webpage (typically, views are some form of HTML template)
+    Controllers: responsible for receiving a request and using the model to generate data needed for the view

 ## Learning Goals